 “I’m not going to let my sex drive dictate my decisions”

-If you make the decision, ladies and gents, to recognise how valuable and sacred your virginity is, than you will put some boundaries in place to say uh-uh - you do not get an all-access part to me.
+If you make the decision, ladies and gents, to recognise how valuable and sacred your sexuality is, than you will put some boundaries in place to say uh-uh - you do not get an all-access part to me.
 So:

 Whether it's emotionally or sexually, don’t let anyone else unwrap you!